damienjacinto/idcyberark/README.md

 # Overview

 Cyberark offer an API with PAM to request hosts data in the safe (host type, user, pwd).
-To request informations you need a credential and a unique idconnexion (Number between 1 and 100).
+To request information you need a credential and a unique idconnexion (Number between 1 and 100).
 The request lasts around 1 to 5 seconds, during this time any request with the same credential and idconnexion locks the account for 15 minutes.

-The goal of this projet is to handle unique idconnection number for each request.
+The goal of this project is to handle unique idconnection number for each request.
-The request to the cyberark's api is launch from a pod that run on Jenkins inside our OpenShift.
+The request to the cyberark's api is launched from a pod that run on Jenkins inside our OpenShift.
-Each instance of Jenkins use it's own credential.
+Each instance of Jenkins uses its own credential.
-From one Jenkins multiple requests can be send simultaneously, the idconnexion provided for each request needs to be unique.
+From one Jenkins multiple requests can be sent simultaneously, the idconnexion provided for each request needs to be unique.
-We can't run more than 10 simultaneous pod and PAM connexions on a Jenkins.
+We can't run more than 10 simultaneous pods and PAM connexions on a Jenkins.

 # API Entrypoints